-Dibrugarh is one of the most important trading centres of tea in India and is also very closely connected to the main river, Brahmaputra.
+Dibrugarh is one of the most important trading centers of tea in India and is also very closely connected to the main river, Brahmaputra.
 The soothing views and the fun activities make this place a must-visit and a top tourist destination in the state of Assam.
-One can go for trekking, mountaineering, camping and indulge in many adventure activities.
-Dibrugarh is popularly known as ‘Tea City of India’.
+One can go trekking, mountaineering, camping, and indulge in many adventure activities.
+Dibrugarh is popularly known as the ‘Tea City of India’.

 Moving to the best time to visit Dibrugarh.
 During winters, from October to March, one can visit Dibrugarh, as the weather is most pleasant during these months.
 However, any time of the year is good to visit this city in Assam because in general, the state witnesses a soothing climate to explore and wander at any given point in the year.